Icche: Direction

 Nandita Roy is an Indian filmmaker, screenplay writer and producer.
 She has been working in the film industry for the past 30 years.
 She has worked in many television serials and National Award-winning films.
 Shiboprosad Mukherjee is an Indian filmmaker, actor and producer.
 He started his acting career by joining the Theatre in Education Project and was a regular theatre artiste at Nandikar.
 He learnt his art from celebrated thespians like Rudraprasad Sengupta and Ibrahim Alkazi.

 The director duo ventured into cinema in 2011, with their first film, Icche.
-From then on, they have co-directed films like Accident (2012), Muktodhara (2012), Alik Sukh (2013), Ramdhanu (2014), Belaseshe (2015), Praktan (2016) Posto (2017), Haami (2018), Konttho (2019), Gotro (2019), which have been critically acclaimed and commercially successful.
+From then on, they have co-directed films like Accident (2012), Muktodhara (2012), Alik Sukh (2013), Ramdhanu (2014), Belaseshe (2015), Praktan (2016), Posto (2017), Haami (2018), Konttho (2019), Gotro (2019) and many other, which have been critically acclaimed and commercially successful.
 Their films have been appreciated for their socially relevant content and entertaining narrative structure.